jimjonesbr/rdf_fdw/README.md

 ### LIMIT

-`LIMIT` clauses are pushed down if the SQL query does not contain aggregates and all conditions in the `WHERE` clause can be pushed translated to SPARQL.
+`LIMIT` clauses are pushed down only if the SQL query does not contain aggregates and when all conditions in the `WHERE` clause can be translated to SPARQL.

 | SQL | SPARQL|
 | -- | --- |